Archive | Apple Pie RSS feed for this section

 She has settled in really well, however and quickly found friends.
 I was so worried that she was “behind” in math, because she did not finish Algebra 1 in eighth grade.
 She barely began Algebra the last few weeks of school last spring.
 We had been working on algebraic thinking all year as part of morning time using a fantastic program called “Hands on Equations.”

 Now, 3 weeks into the school year here in Utah, I am hearing from the Math teacher that I should consider putting Key Lime Pie in Math 1 and 2 concurrently, or she will be bored.
+All my fears about “behind” were apparently baseless.

 Last Monday, Banana Cream Pie decided she hated public school and wanted to go back to home school, because public school makes her write too much, and because she is lonely at school.
 We had a long talk, with lots of tears and hugs, and I finally convinced her that I couldn’t make a decision like that on a Monday morning, that I would have to consult with her father over a few days, and that in the mean time, she would have to continue going to school.